Nicholas F. Jones

 My areas of expertise, specialization, and current interest are Greek and Latin languages, textual criticism (including Greek epigraphy), historiography, social history, Greek comedy, and gender studies.
 Nearly all my work—teaching and research alike—is essentially textual.
 Subject areas correspond approximately to my current affiliations with the Programs in Cultural Studies (with which I am the departmental liaison) and Women’s Studies and with the Departments of History and Religious Studies.

-At present, I am engaged full time as one of a dozen editors and more than 100 contributors at work on Brill’s New Jacoby, an English-language re-edition (Greek text, translation, and commentary) of Felix Jacoby’s Die Fragmente der griechischen Historiker.
+At present, I am engaged full time as one of a dozen editors and more than a hundred contributors at work on Brill’s New Jacoby, an English-language re-edition (Greek text, translation, and commentary) of Felix Jacoby’s Die Fragmente der griechischen Historiker.
 My contributor’s assignment comprises 37 writers on Athens, including the major “Atthidographers” Androtion and Philochoros.
-Thirty of my entries are completed and in various stages of editorial review (with a few actually uploaded), but all the Atthidographers assigned to me remain to be written and edited.
-Recently, Apollodoros of Athens has been added to my assignment, bringing the Greek to nearly 250 Jacoby pages.
-My editorial review responsibilities include entries concerning Athens, the Peloponnese, Aegean islands, and the Asia Minor seaboard.
-I expect to be working full time on the BNJ through my final deadline of April 30, 2014 and very likely significantly beyond that date.
+All but the latter two have been uploaded or are in the final stages of editorial review.
+Apollodoros of Athens has also been added to my assignment, bringing the Greek to nearly 250 Jacoby pages.
+My editorial responsibilities extend over Athens, the Peloponnese, Aegean islands, and the Asia Minor seaboard.
+I expect to be working full time on the BNJ through my final deadline of July 31, 2015 and beyond.

 Among my honors are fellowships from Fulbright, ACLS, and NEH, the last-mentioned held while in residence at the Institute for Advanced Study in Princeton.
 Spring 2005 I was Hyde Fellow at the University of Pennsylvania.
 My free-time personal pursuits include large format film photography and darkroom, camping, music, gardening, housekeeping, and various family activities.